Sup2point0/pycobytes/synopsis.md

 ## Assets

-All assets were lovingly crafted in PowerPoint 2016 offline~
+All assets were lovingly crafted in PowerPoint 2016 offline =)